Wednesday, June 29, 2022

 The various persons quoted run the gamut from heads of state to civilians, prisoners-of-war, ordinary soldiers, refugees, and artists and writers caught up in the conflict.
 Indeed for some of us, such first-person historical accounts of the type we get in Swansong are the best barometers for what really happened, even if in some cases the memories must be treated with care.
 Still, one is tempted to invoke the cliché compulsively readable, because this book is exactly that.
 It’s tough to put down because there’s something compelling on every page.

-Especially fascinating to read Joseph Goebbels’s unintentionally ironic entry from 20 April (perhaps not so coincidentally Hitler’s birthday), in which he poetically – and presciently – waxes on about a newer, brighter Europe that will emerge after the war.
+Especially fascinating to read is Joseph Goebbels’s unintentionally ironic entry from 20 April (perhaps not so coincidentally Hitler’s birthday), in which he poetically – and presciently – waxes on about a newer, brighter Europe that will emerge after the war.
 Just such a Europe did emerge, but perhaps not in the way Dr. Goebbels envisioned.
 Then there’s an SS officer recalling a dinner at the fashionable Hotel Adlon in Berlin on April 20, where “waiters in tuxedos and maîtres d’ in tailcoats went on solemnly and unflappably serving purple pieces of kohlrabi on the silver trays meant for better days.”
 And there are the chilling first-hand accounts of the activities at the Führerbunker during the last days of the war.

 One quibble: I would have preferred some photographs of the individuals.
 If that wasn’t possible then a few photos of the various diaries, newspaper clippings, letters, notebooks, etc.. to give a flavor of the originals.
 But a quibble is only a quibble.
 Swansong 1945 is a work of signal import and is highly recommended to all serious students of WW2.